GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 31

 There are 40 students in a class.
-Number of girls is 16 more than number of boys.
-If the average weight of the girls in the class is 45 kg and the average weight of the overall class (boys + girls) is 47.7 kg, what is the average weight of boys ? (in kg)
+The number of girls is 16 more than the number of boys.
+If the average weight of the girls in the class is 45 kg and the average weight of the overall class (boys + girls) is 47.7 kg, what is the average weight of the boys? (in kg)

 Show Answer